WhereWeCanShare/SysAdminDoc/README.md

 System Document is in [Wiki](https://github.com/WhereWeCanShare/SysAdminDoc/wiki)

 Initially, would like to have all my Linux system admin written here but checking on some of my [bash script gist](https://gist.github.com/wannadrunk) and found some outdated.
 Better push the updated ones here as well.
-It will slowly push a bash script as it requires to revise first for more generic use or less edit.
+It will slowly push as it requires to revise first for more generic use or less edit.

-[TOC]

 ## scripts

 - [chkport.sh](scripts/chkport.sh) for checking the service network port, it requires `nc` which may not be available on some Linux distro.
-[Search for one](https://duckduckgo.com/?q=linux+nc+ncat) that is replacement.
+[Search for one](https://duckduckgo.com/?q=linux+nc+ncat) for its replacement.

 - [dbbak.sh](scripts/dbbak.sh) script to do the Postgresql DBs dump and compress.